yinyanfr/comic-dl/docs/user/sites.md

 Copymanga provides only Chinese translated chapters.
 The entire site is free with ads.

-The correct way to use copymanga is using their website and mobile apps, both of which are painful to use.
+The intended way to use copymanga is using their website and mobile apps, both of which are painful to use.

 **Important: Copymanga is known to have [sent horrifying images to Tachiyomi users](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/12377), please use it at your own risk.**

+Copymanga provides images in webp and jpg format, you can set the preferred format by `options.format`, but both of them are cropped to 800px in width.

 ## [Ganma](https://ganma.jp/)